Dr. Mark Rittenberg

 Jennifer earned an MBA with honors from the UC Berkeley Haas School of Business, where she received the “Outstanding Graduate Student Instructor” award.
 She also holds a BA in Human Biology from Stanford University with a focus on Issues of Adolescence.
 She is a certified Executive Coach from the Berkeley Executive Coaching Institute.

 Mehmet Sevinç, MBA

 Director of Business Development

-Mehmet Sevinc is a communications consultant, assistant lecturer and an executive coach with a consulting background in business intelligence.
+Mehmet Sevinç is the Director of Business Development at Berkeley Executive Coaching Institute, where he oversees establishing and enhancing new and existing partnerships both locally and globally.
+He is also a communications consultant, lecturer and an executive coach with a consulting background in business intelligence.

 Mehmet’s business intelligence consulting background enabled him to work in various different industries such as energy, financial services, non-profit, higher education, biotech, pharmaceutical, technology, Internet Security and social networking.
 He is a certified Oracle Hyperion Developer.
 He managed local and offshore teams and worked in three different continents: Asia, Europe and North America.

-After participating in a two day workshop with Dr. Mark Rittenberg and his team in August 2013, which included sharing leadership stories, dreams and aspirations with his colleagues, Mehmet became a big fan of Mark’s teaching methods and joined Berkeley Executive Coaching Institute in November 2014.
-He has been working an assistant lecturer at University of California, Berkeley with Dr. Rittenberg.
+After participating in a two-day workshop with Dr. Mark Rittenberg and his team in August 2013, which included sharing leadership stories, dreams and aspirations with his colleagues, Mehmet became a big fan of Mark’s teaching methods and decided to quit his business intelligence career and moved into leadership development training with Berkeley Executive Coaching Institute.
+He has been working a lecturer at University of California, Berkeley with Dr. Rittenberg.
 He has also taught at University of California, Davis and Nanyang Technological University in Singapore.

 Amelia Kusar, MBA